datocms/plugins/tag-editor/README.md

-# DatoCMS Star rating plugin
+# DatoCMS Tag editor plugin

 A plugin that transforms single-line and JSON fields into tag editors.